Liberal Party (Norway): History

-The party Venstre was formed in 1884 in connection with the dispute about whether or not to introduce parliamentarism in Norway.
-Venstre (which means "Left" in Norwegian) was the party advocating parliamentarism, whereas the conservatives, who opposed parliamentarism, formed the party Høyre (which means "Right").
-When the fight for parliamentarism was won, Venstre's leader Johan Sverdrup became the first Norwegian prime minister to be appointed on the basis of having the support of a majority in the Storting.
+The party Venstre was formed in 1884 in connection with the dispute about whether or not to introduce parliamentarianism in Norway.
+Venstre (meaning "Left" in Norwegian) advocated parliamentarianism, whereas the conservatives, who opposed parliamentarianism, formed the party Høyre (meaning "Right" in Norwegian).
+When the fight for parliamentarianism was won, Venstre's leader Johan Sverdrup became the first Norwegian prime minister to be appointed on the basis of having the support of a majority in the Storting (Norwegian parliament).
 Later, Venstre advocated universal suffrage for men, which was achieved in 1898, the break-up of the Swedish-Norwegian Union, which happened in 1905, and universal women's suffrage, which was introduced in 1913.
-In the first decades after 1884, Venstre formed several governments, interspersed with periods of Høyre-governments.
+In the decades following 1884, Venstre formed several governments, interspersed with periods of Høyre-governments.
 Six different Prime Ministers of Norway have come from Venstre, all of them before 1935.

+In 1891, the more liberal-social tendencies of the party started to dominate Venstre, and as noted by one study, “the majority of social policies up to 1914 were supported and pushed through by Venstre, as the Social Democratic Party had no influence on policy until that date.

 With the growth of the Labour Party, Venstre gradually lost ground.
 The election of 1915 was the last in which Venstre was the largest party and won an outright majority in the Storting.
-Venstre was further weakened with the formation of Bondepartiet (the present day Centre Party) in 1920, and Christian People's Party in 1933, both of which were formed partly by former Venstre members.
-After World War II, Venstre has been part of five coalition governments, the most recent one being Solberg's Cabinet from 2018.
+Venstre was further weakened with the formation of Bondepartiet (the present-day Centre Party) in 1920, and Christian People's Party in 1933, both of which were formed partly by former Venstre members.
+Since World War II, Venstre has been part of five coalition governments, the most recent one being Solberg's Cabinet in 2018.

-A dispute over Norwegian membership in the European Community, now the European Union, made the party split up at Røros in 1972, with the people favoring EC membership departing, and forming the Liberal People's Party.
+A dispute over Norwegian membership in the European Communities (now the European Union) led to the party splitting at a meeting in Røros in 1972, with the people favoring EC membership departing and forming the Liberal People's Party.
 These included the party leader, Helge Seip, and 9 of the 13 members of parliament.
 Since then, Venstre has been a fairly small party.
 The parliamentary group was reduced to two after the 1973 election.

 In 1974, Venstre elected the first female leader of a political party in Norway, Eva Kolstad.